xcellect/recips/README.md

 latexmk -pdf paper-3-v9.tex
 ```

-## Build the project page (optional)
+## Build the paper website (optional)

-The static paper page lives in `paper-site/` and is generated from the current `results/` artifacts plus a few exported GIFs.
+The static paper website lives in `paper-site/` and is generated from the current `results/` artifacts plus a few exported GIFs.

 ```bash
 python3 -m analysis.build_paper_site